 — Mary Peltola (@MaryPeltola) April 2, 2026

 But days later, Peltola met with Coastal Village Region Fund (CVRF) – one of six Community Development Quota (CDQ) groups in Western Alaska.
-CVRF is the only CDG group that operates their own factory trawlers.
+CVRF is the only CDQ group that operates their own factory trawlers.
 The other CDQ groups have heavily invested in the federal groundfish fisheries, but don’t operates factory trawlers.
 All the CDQs except CVRF lease out their quotas.

 CDQ groups provide tens of millions of dollars per year to Western Alaska communities.
 The CDQ program began in 1992 as part of the Magnuson-Stevens Fishery Conservation and Management Act.